Ed Sheeran: 2016–2018: ÷ ("Divide")

-2019–2022: No.6 Collaborations Project, fourth studio album, = ("Equals")
+2019–2022: No.6 Collaborations Project and = ("Equals")

-On 10 May 2019, Sheeran released the single "I Don't Care", a duet with Justin Bieber, from his fourth studio album No.6 Collaborations Project.
+On 10 May 2019, Sheeran released the single "I Don't Care", a duet with Justin Bieber, from his fourth studio album, No.6 Collaborations Project.
 On Spotify, "I Don't Care" debuted with 10.977 million daily global streams, breaking the platform's single-day streaming record.
 The song debuted at number one in the UK, Australia and other markets, and number two in the US.
 On 31 May, "Cross Me" featuring Chance the Rapper and PnB Rock, debuted at number 9 in the UK.
 Released on 28 June 2019, "Beautiful People" featuring Khalid debuted at number 3 in the UK and number 4 in Australia.
 On 5 July, Sheeran released two new songs, "Best Part of Me" featuring Yebba, and "Blow" with Bruno Mars and Chris Stapleton.
 On 12 July, he released the album, along with "Antisocial" with Travis Scott.
 The album debuted at number one in the UK, the US, Australia and other markets.
-As of 9 August 2019, his four albums have spent a combined 41 weeks at number one in the UK, the most weeks at number one in the UK Album Charts in the 2010s, five weeks more than Adele in second.
 On 26 August, Sheeran wrapped up the 260-show Divide Tour with the last of four homecoming gigs in Ipswich, Suffolk; the tour included, for example, his performance for over 100,000 people at Malmi Airport in Helsinki, Finland on 24 July.
-On 30 August, the seventh single from the album, "Take Me Back to London" featuring Stormzy, reached number one in the UK.
+On 30 August, the seventh single from the album, "Take Me Back to London", featuring Stormzy, reached number one in the UK.